 How do I make learning materials for resilience?

 To begin, we recommend reviewing the Re/Designing for Equitable Resilience section in the playbook.
 The Creating & Integrating Media, Worked, Example, & Screencasts chapter provides information on best practices, recommended tools, etc. for producing screencasts and worked examples.
 To learn more about creating learning materials for resilience, consider signing up for or reviewing a recording of the “Selecting and Creating Asynchronous Content” workshop.

 How should I set up Sakai to work well?

 ND Learning and the OIT Teaching and Learning Technologies group offer a number of workshops on Sakai, such as "Creating Assessments in Sakai", and "Optimizing Sakai for Resilient Teaching".
 Additionally, the OIT has compiled many useful Knowledge Base articles on setting up and using Sakai effectively.
 See Workshops & Programs for the workshop schedule and recordings of previous workshops.

 Permanent seat assignments in classrooms are critical to the contact tracing process.
 All usable seats have been numbered.
-Instructors should remind students each class meeting during the add/drop period (Aug 10-Aug 17) to report their seat location to the Coronavirus Response Unit (CRU) using here.nd.edu/seat.
-Students should choose a permanent seat and keep it.
-Seat changes may be permitted by the instructor during the add/drop period.
-At the end of the add/drop period, instructors should remind students to report their permanent seats to the CRU using here.nd.edu/seat.
+Instructors should remind students to report their seat location to the Coronavirus Response Unit (CRU) using here.nd.edu/seat.
+Students should choose a permanent seat at the end of the Add/Drop period and keep it.
 After the final list is submitted, students will no longer be asked to report seats to the CRU.
-If a seating change is absolutely necessary later in the semester, the student must complete the survey to indicate the change.
+If a seating change is necessary later in the semester, the student must report their new seat location to indicate the change.
 Instructors do not report attendance to the CRU.